 We are extremely proud of the success achieved by all of our students.
 The table below shows some of the destinations and courses our students went on to after Highdown Sixth Form.
-74% of our Year 13 students last summer applied and successfully gained places to study at University (100% of applicants).
-Of these 29 gained places at Russell Group (40% of UCAS applicants, 30% of Year group).
-Four of our Year 13 students have gone on to FE courses and four have gone on to Apprenticeships in Accounting or Health Care, for example.
+78% of our Year 13 students last summer applied and successfully gained places to study at University.
+Of these, 30% gained places at Russell Group universities.
+Four of our Year 13 students have gone on to FE courses and others have gone on to Apprenticeships in Engineering, IT and Civil Service.